Online safety policy

 UK council for internet safety

 The UK Council for Child Internet Safety published Sexting in schools and colleges: Responding to incidents and safeguarding young people in 2020 to support schools in developing safeguarding procedures to respond to incidents involving youth produced sexual imagery.
+In 2022, they also released guidance for professionals on How to effectively challenge victim blaming language and behaviours when dealing with children and young people’s online experiences.

 Reviewing your policies and online safety provision